ckrazaditya/ckrazaditya/README.md

 - 👋 Hi, I’m @ckrazaditya
-- 👀 I’m interested in Full Stack Developer
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on CSS
+- 💞️ I’m looking to collaborate on MAchine Learning.
 - 📫 How to reach me

 <!---